eahanson/Expectacular/README.md

 Expectacular is a matcher library for Cocoa/Objective-C. The goal is to have a full-featured matcher library that can be grokked easily by XCode's code completion.

+## Requirements

+A version of Objective-C that supports blocks is required.

 ## Status

-Just getting start.
+Just getting started.
 Pull requests accepted.